-The festival's preview line-up is released in October- November the year prior to the festival, with the full line-up, including who's on when being released in late January.
+The festival's line-up is usually released after October- November during the year before to the festival.

 HISTORY OF WOMAD

 Pure enthusiasm for music from around the world led Peter Gabriel, Thomas Brooman, and Bob Hooton to the idea of WOMAD in 1980.
 It was founded on the basis that many others would share their enthusiasm if only they had the opportunity to listen to some of the global sounds.